BillNace/18341_P5_USB/README.md

 ////                 WILL SEE AN ASSERTION FAILURE
 ////
 ////   !NOTE AGAIN!: concurrent assertions are statements of truth, so YOU WILL
-////                 see some very specific failures in +CORRUPT +NAK and +ABORT
+////                 see some very specific failures in +CORRUPT +NAK and +ABORT.
+////                 these specific failures are recorded in nak.txt, abort.txt,
+////                 and corrupt.txt.
 ////
 ```